Use Azure Digital Twins Explorer (preview)

 If you try to upload an image that does not map to any existing model using the criteria above, the image will not be uploaded or stored.

 Then, to upload the images at the same time, use the Upload Model Images icon at the top of the Models panel.
 In the file selector box, choose which image files to upload.

 You can use the Models panel on the left side of the Azure Digital Twins Explorer screen to perform management activities on the entire set of models, or on individual models.

 With this panel, you can complete the following model management activities:

 - Upload models into your Azure Digital Twins instance

 - Refresh models to reload the list of all models into this panel

 For information about the viewing experience for models, see Explore models and the Model Graph.

 You can upload models from your machine by selecting them individually, or by uploading an entire folder of models at once.

-To upload one or more models that are individually selected, select the Upload a model icon showing an arrow pointing up into a cloud.
+To upload one or more models that are individually selected, select the Upload a model icon showing an upwards arrow.